Gogoeze/autoskill/README.md

-# hello-world
+# autoskill-pro-niger
-learning how to create a repo
+The autoskill project
 + # About me
-+ I am 30 years old.
++ These are templates i worked on.